dark-teal-coder/book-learn-python-the-hard-way/README.md

 *Remarks: not sure where `writefile.py` comes from*

 # Book Information
-- <u>Book Title</u>: Learn Python the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code
+- <ins>Book Title</ins>: Learn Python the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code
 - <ins>Author</ins>: Zed Shaw
 - <ins>Edition</ins>: 3rd
 - <ins>Publisher</ins>: Addison-Wesley